NullVoxPopuli/emberconf-2023-resources/resources/slides.md

 - when talking about Octane, be sure to mention how easy it is to integrate with vanilla JS -- one of the easiest frameworks do integrate with vanilla JS

-TODO:
-- watch some talks, specifically Solid (also components are not primitives)
-- See if Yehuda's latest talk is out, or reference slides
-- show how resources can be components

 Pitch

 Ember Octane is missing primitives, and resources are one such primitive that make dealing working with custom reactive values much easier.